spaderale/42_Piscine/README.md

 ## ❓ What is 42?

-**42** is a programming school based on a _project-driven_, _peer-to-peer_ model — no classes, no teachers, and no tuition fees.
+*42* is a programming school based on a _project-driven_, _peer-to-peer_ model — no classes, no teachers, and no tuition fees.
-The **Piscine** (French for "swimming pool") is a 4-week bootcamp where students dive deep into programming fundamentals, pushing their limits and working together to solve problems.
+The *Piscine* (French for "swimming pool") is a 4-week bootcamp where students dive deep into programming fundamentals, pushing their limits and working together to solve problems.
+---

+## 🛳️  What is the Piscine?
+The Piscine (French for "swimming pool") is an intense 4-week bootcamp where candidates dive into C programming and computer science basics.
+It’s all about persistence, teamwork, and learning through failure and repetition.

+Survive the Piscine, and you earn your spot in the full 42 program. 💪

+---
 ---

 ## 🗂️ Repository Structure